niklasramo/eventti/README.md

 // Remove all instances of a specific listener function. emitter.off('test', a);

-// Remove all listeners of an event. emitter.off('test');
+// Remove all listeners from an event. emitter.off('test');

-// Remove all listeners of the emitter. emitter.off();
+// Remove all listeners from the emitter. emitter.off();
 ```